crd150/crd150.github.io/ndata.Rmd

 A data warehouse created by the [University of Southern California](https://socialinnovation.usc.edu/) that collects a bunch of health, demographic, built environment, and socioeconomic variables at the neighborhood level for the County of Los Angeles.
 Check the site out [here](https://data.myneighborhooddata.org/stories/s/xs7g-jqmb).

 **Looking for data?**

+* The [National Neighborhood Data Archive](https://www.openicpsr.org/openicpsr/nanda)  is a publicly available data archive containing contextual measures for locations across the United States.
+NaNDA offers theoretically derived, spatially referenced, nationwide measures of the physical and social environment at local levels.

 * Google released a Beta site for a dataset search site akin to Google Scholar, Images, Books and so on.
 Check it out [here](https://toolbox.google.com/datasetsearch)